cvat-ai/cvat/site/content/en/docs/manual/basics/top-panel.md

 ![](/images/image223.jpg)

 Used to complete the creation of the object.
-This button appears only when the object is created.
+This button appears only when the object is being created.

 ---